Presentations

 Slide: Introduction to SimCLR

-Towards understanding knowledge distillation: This was a presentation made when I was interested in understanding knowledge distillation, which I eventually applied to my research on efficient graph learning.
+This was a presentation made when I was interested in understanding knowledge distillation, which I eventually applied to my research on GNN-to-MLP knowledge distillation.

 Slide: Towards understanding knowledge distillation